-- Subj: ORDER CONVENING THE FY-23 PROMOTION SELECTION BOARDS TO CONSIDER STAFF CORPS OFFICERS ON THE RESERVE ACTIVE-STATUS LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF CAPTAIN - (e) Encourages both compliance and creativity.
-We must encourage every officer to think creatively, develop new ideas, take prudent risks, and maximize capabilities through sound management practices.
-In the context of a changing Navy, officers demonstrating innovative thinking, efficient management skills, prudent risk taking, and effective business practices, may reflect a variety of backgrounds. - (2) Character.
-In addition to competence, the best qualified officers will demonstrate the following attributes of character: - (a) Possesses and openly demonstrates the four core attributes.
-The challenges facing our Navy are growing in scope, scale, and pace.
-To meet these challenges, the Navy needs male and female leaders who have demonstrated estimable character and are prepared for decentralized operations. should give careful consideration to officers who demonstrate the four core attributes that guide our decisions and actions: integrity, accountability, initiative, and toughness. may be demonstrated as an individual or as a team member by displaying conduct that is upright, honorable, and by working to strengthen the resolve of his or her peers, superiors, and subordinates.
-Accountability may be demonstrated by achieving and maintaining high standards, honestly assessing progress, and adjusting as required.
+- (e) Encourages both compliance and creativity.
+We must encourage every officer to think creatively, develop new ideas, take prudent risks and maximize capabilities through sound management practices.
+In the context of a changing Navy, officers demonstrating innovative thinking, efficient management skills, prudent risk taking and effective business practices, may reflect a variety of backgrounds. - (2) Character.
+In addition to competence, the best qualified officers will demonstrate the following attributes of character: - (a) Possesses and openly demonstrates the four core The challenges facing our Navy are growing in scope, scale, and pace.
+To meet these challenges, the Navy needs male and female leaders who have demonstrated estimable character and are prepared for decentralized operations. should give careful consideration to officers who demonstrate the four core attributes that guide our decisions and actions: integrity, accountability, initiative and toughness.
+Integrity may be demonstrated as an individual or as a team member by displaying conduct that is upright, honorable, and by working to strengthen the resolve of his or her peers, superiors and subordinates.
+Accountability may be demonstrated by achieving and maintaining high standards, honestly assessing progress and adjusting as required.
 Officers demonstrate initiative by taking ownership, acting to the limit of their authorities, and looking at new ideas with an open mind.
 Toughness can mean marshalling all sources of strength and resilience, including rigorous training; encouraging the fighting spirit of our people; and providing steadfast support of our families.
-Officers who demonstrate these core attributes ensure the Navy remains the world's finest navy and deserve your careful consideration when selecting officers who are best and fully qualified. - (b) Embodies and encourages a culture of excellence, including the 10 Signature Behaviors of the 21st Century Sailor.
+Officers who demonstrate these core attributes ensure the Navy remains the world's finest navy and deserve your careful consideration when selecting officers who are best and fully qualified.

+- Subj: ORDER CONVENING THE FY-23 PROMOTION SELECTION BOARDS TO CONSIDER STAFF CORPS OFFICERS ON THE RESERVE ACTIVE-STATUS LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF LIEUTENANT COMMANDER - (b) Embodies and encourages a culture of excellence, including the 10 Signature Behaviors of the 21st Century Sailor.
 You should give careful consideration to officers who demonstrate the following behaviors: - i.
 Treats every person with respect. - ii.
-Takes responsibility for his or her actions.
+Takes responsibility for his or her actions. - iii.

-- Subj: ORDER CONVENING THE FY-23 PROMOTION SELECTION BOARDS TO CONSIDER STAFF CORPS OFFICERS ON THE RESERVE ACTIVE-STATUS LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF CAPTAIN - iii.
 Holds others accountable for their actions. - iv.
 Intervenes when necessary. - v.
 Leads and encourages leadership in others. - vi.
 Grows personally and professionally every day. - vii.
-Embraces the diversity of ideas, experiences, and backgrounds of individuals. - viii.
-Upholds the highest degree of integrity in professional and personal life. - $% \left(\mathbf{x}\right) =\mathbf{x}$ ix.
-Exercises discipline in his or her conduct and performance. - χ .
+Embraces the diversity of ideas, experiences and backgrounds of individuals. - viii.
+Upholds the highest degree of integrity in professional and personal life. - ix.
+Exercises discipline in his or her conduct and performance. - x.
 Contributes to team success through actions and attitudes. - (c) Demonstrates a commitment to personal and professional growth.
-You should give careful consideration to officers who broadly embrace a "perform to plan" mindset, use data-driven insights, master the skills critical to naval warfare, and are open to meaningful feedback from seniors, peers, and subordinates alike. - (d) Facilitates connections in self and others.
+You should give careful consideration to officers who broadly embrace a "perform to plan" mindset; use data-driven insights; master the skills critical to naval warfare; and are open to meaningful feedback from seniors, peers, and subordinates alike. - (d) Facilitates connections in self and others.
 You should give careful consideration to officers who lead with humility and consistently and sustainably inspire their teams to perform at their best.
 This trait includes active mentorship of those within and outside of their immediate command and/or community and active advocacy for those whom they mentor.
-It also includes a demonstrated commitment to expansion of competence and continual strengthening of character. - (e) Is loyal to and behaves consistently with the Navy's core values.
+It also includes a demonstrated commitment to expansion of competence and continual strengthening of character.

+(e) Is loyal to and behaves consistently with the Navy's core values.
 You should give careful consideration to officers who actively pursue what is right and behave consistently with the Navy's core values.
 While we do not embrace a zero-defect officer corps, the best qualified officers will demonstrate consistency between the Navy's core values and their on- and off-duty behavior.

-(3) Championing a Culture of Excellence
+(3) Championing a Culture of Excellence.